skazhy/advent/README.md

 ./aoc.sh [$language] [[year] day] [test] [lint]
 ```

-Solutions are available in Clojure and Haskell.
-Full list [is available
+Puzzles are solved in Clojure and sometimes Haskell.
-here](doc/PUZZLES.md).
+Full list of solutions [is available here](doc/PUZZLES.md).

 ___